sangharsh-nagarro/docker-basics-assignment/README.md

    git clone https://github.com/sangharsh-nagarro/docker-basics-assignment
    cd docker-basics-assignment
    ```
+## Environment Variables

+The application uses the following environment variables:

+- `DATABASE_URL`: PostgreSQL connection string
+- `REDIS_URL`: Redis connection string

+These are set in the `docker-compose.yml` file.
+2. Create a .env file and populate the required env parameters mentioned in the .env.example

-2. Build and start the containers:
+3. Build and start the containers:
    ```
    docker compose up -d
    ```

-3. The application should now be running and accessible at `http://localhost:8080`.
+4. The application should now be running and accessible at `http://localhost:8080`.

 ## API Endpoints